Amish way of life: Use of modern technology

 The Older Order Amish avoid certain modern technologies.
 Amish do not view technology as evil, and individuals may petition for acceptance of a particular technology in the local community.
 In Pennsylvania, bishops meet in the spring and fall to discuss common concerns, including the appropriate response to new technology, and then pass this information on to ministers and deacons in a subsequent meeting.
 Because of this flat governing structure, variations of practice develop in each community.

-High voltage electricity was rejected by 1920 through the actions of a strict bishop, as a reaction against more liberal Amish and to avoid a physical connection to the outside world.
-Petrol-powered farm equipment, such as tillers or mowers, may be pushed by a human or pulled by a horse.
+High voltage electricity was rejected by 1920 through the actions of a strict bishop as a reaction against more liberal Amish and to avoid a physical connection to the outside world.
+Gasoline-powered farm equipment, such as tillers or mowers, may be pushed by a human or pulled by a horse.
 Amish farmers employ chemical pesticides, chemical fertilizers, and artificial insemination of cows.

-The Ordnung is the guide to community standards, and a doctrine that defines sin.
-For example, the four Old Order Amish communities of Allen County, Indiana, are more conservative than most; they use open buggies, even during the winter, and they wear black leather shoes even in the hot summer.
+The Ordnung is the guide to community standards and a doctrine that defines sin.
+For example, the four Old Order Amish communities of Allen County, Indiana, are more conservative than most; they use open buggies during the winter and wear black leather shoes even in the hot summer.

 Restrictions are not meant to impose suffering.
 Disabled people are allowed to use motorized wheelchairs; electricity is allowed in the home for medical equipment.
 Those who break the rules may be given many months to resolve the problem so that they can remove electric wiring from a new house.